LDS Missionaries and Eating Disorders: It's Time to Talk About It.

 “Do the best you can until you know better.
 Then when you know better do better.” -Maya Angelou

-I don’t know about you, but when there’s something really important to me that I want to talk about, I have a hard time doing it.
+I don’t know about you, but when there’s something significant to me that I want to talk about, I have a hard time doing it.
 I want it to be eloquent enough to be understood in the way that it feels in my heart and in my head.
-Sometimes I get a tiny bit perfectionistic and put off saying it because I worry it won’t sound right so I end up not saying it at all.
+Sometimes I get a tiny bit perfectionistic and put off saying it because I worry it won’t sound right, so I end up not saying it at all.
 This is exactly how what I’m about to write feels to me.
-I really want you to understand how important this is, and I want you to understand that it’s coming from a loving place and not a place of criticism.
-I just want a little help in making a change.
+I really want you to understand how important this is, and that it’s coming from a loving place, not a place of criticism.
+I want a little help in making a change.
 Thank you for being here.

-If you have lived in Utah, you are likely somewhat familiar with The Church of Jesus Christ of Latter Day Saints, and might be familiar with the young people that are sent out to do missionary service.
+If you have lived in Utah, you are likely somewhat familiar with The Church of Jesus Christ of Latter-day Saints and might be familiar with the young people who are sent out to do missionary service.
 If you aren’t, I’ll catch you up.
-LDS (abbreviated for writing purposes) missionaries voluntarily are sent out on their missions at the age of 18 for men and 19 for women.
+LDS (abbreviated for writing purposes) missionaries are sent out on their missions at the age of 18 for men and 19 for women.
 They serve for 18-24 months, and it is most often some distance away from home and from their families.
 Missionaries are assigned all over the world, and often are funded for their service by themselves, their families, and their local church congregation.

 I want to help you understand some of their experiences and maybe what we could do better in serving them.
 They are some of my favorite people to work with because they really are so special.
 I’ve been inspired to be a better person because of my work with these clients.
 Here are some of my thoughts and suggestions.